Site Supervisor Resources

 Expectations for Practicum and Internship Students

 In compliance with CACREP standards, we require practicum students to complete 100 hours (120 hours for school counseling) at practicum sites.
 Interns are required to complete 600 hours at internship sites.
-Students attend a university group supervision seminar each week in which they will be required to show videotapes of counseling sessions, and most participate in individual or triadic supervision (two supervisees meeting with one supervisor) during their field experience as well.
+Students attend a university group supervision seminar each week in which they will be required present case staffings and, if possible, share videotapes or audio recordings of counseling sessions.
 This method allows for the most effective feedback to enhance the learning experience of the developing intern.
 Additionally, students must maintain logs of their time spent at the site and develop a learning contract approved by both on-site and university supervisors.
 A foundation for these learning contracts can be accessed in the internship manual.
 Finally, and perhaps most importantly, students are required to receive weekly on-site supervision for one hour.
 This supervision takes place continuously throughout the duration of the field experience.

 Guidelines for Supervision of Students in a Professional Setting